oceanypt/HITL-NLP/README.md

-# A collection for Human-in-the-loop NLP
+# A collection of Interactive NLP

-👋 This is a collection for the research of interactive NLP, inlcuding papers, datasets, etc.
+👋 This is a collection for the research of interactive NLP, inlcuding surveys, papers, etc.

+## What is interactive NLP?

+> Interactive Learning for NLP means training, fine-tuning or otherwise adapting an NLP model to inputs from a human user or teacher.
+Relevant approaches range from active learning with a human in the loop, to training with implicit user feedback (e.g. clicks), dialogue systems that adapt to user utterances, and training with new forms of human input.
+Interactive learning is the converse of  learning from datasets collected offline with no human input during the training process.

 ## Workshops